 The employment contractor also staffed and operated the bill and journal room, which is located on the ground floor in the legislative wing of the State Capitol.
-Bill and journal room personnel are responsible for receiving copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily bill status reports from the printers.
+The bill and journal room attendant is responsible for receiving copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily Bill Status Reports from the printers.
 All of these documents are available on the legislative branch website.
-The personnel sort and place the copies of bills, resolutions, and journals on shelves; deliver copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules. and daily bill status reports to the Legislative Council office; hand out copies of bills, resolutions, journals, daily calendars, and committee hearing schedules to individuals who request these items at the "walkup" window in the bill and journal room; hand out calendars and hearing schedules on request; receive subscription fees for transmittal to the Legislative Council office and maintain a list of subscribers to sets of bills and resolutions, journals, the journal index, calendars, committee hearing schedules, and bill status reports; maintain "boxes" in the bill and journal room for distribution of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to entities that have subscribed to those materials or reserved those boxes for receipt of those materials; mail copies of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to those entities that have subscribed to receive sets of those items by mail, and to any other entities who request individual copies of those items by mail; and assemble a set of bills and resolutions and a set of journals for each legislator who has a personal computer and requests a set of bills, resolutions, and journals upon adjournment of the Legislative Assembly.
+The attendant sorts and places the copies of bills, resolutions, and journals in file cabinets; delivers copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily Bill Status Reports to the Legislative Council office; hands out copies of these items to individuals who request those items at the "walkup" window in the bill and journal room (a limited number of bills and resolutions will be kept in the room, printers will be available to provide copies as requested); receives subscription fees for transmittal to the Legislative Council office and maintain a list of subscribers to sets of those items; maintains "boxes" in the bill and journal room for distribution of those items to entities that have subscribed to those materials or reserved those boxes for receipt of those materials; and mails copies to those entities that have subscribed to receive sets of those items by mail and to any other entities who request individual copies of those items by mail.
 The Legislative Assembly pays the postage costs for documents mailed by the bill and journal room personnel.